gagan-utreja/Demo/PITCHME.md

 ---
 ###### KNOX Standard SDK
 - Hardware — You can enable and disable the device cameras, Bluetooth, Wi-Fi, and USB connections.
-- Firmware — You can enable and disable firmware recovery, automatic updates, and OTA updates.
 - Apps — You can install or uninstall apps; enable or disable pre-installed apps like the Play Store; start or stop apps;       blacklist or whitelist apps.
 - Phone — You can enable and disable SMS and MMS; limit the number of calls and SMS; and disable data roaming and tethering.
 - Email — You can configure Exchange ActiveSync, IMAP and POP3 email accounts.